syedahirafatima/simple-arithmetic-calculator/README.md

 # 🧮 Simple Arithmetic Calculator (Python CLI)
 A basic command-line calculator written in Python that performs:
-Addition
+1. Addition
-Subtraction
+2. Subtraction
-Multiplication
+3. Multiplication
-Division (with zero-division handling)
+4. Division (with zero-division handling)

 #🚀 How to Run
-Make sure Python is installed.
+1. Make sure Python is installed.
-Save the code as calculator.py
+2. Save the code as calculator.py
-Run it in your terminal:
+3. Run it in your terminal:
    python calculator.py

 # 📌 Features
-User-friendly prompts
+1. User-friendly prompts
-Handles invalid input
+2. Handles invalid input
-Division by zero protection
+3. Division by zero protection
-Simple menu-based selection
+4. Simple menu-based selection

+#License:
+Under MIT License